Unit 2 Ferry Wharf

 This desire to want to move on from audit is influenced by several factors, which arguably could change from firm to firm.
 Where you’re working impacts the types of clients in your portfolio, the Partners you’re reporting to, and even the time you spend away from home.
 I’d like to suggest looking at other firms to address your complaints rather than leaving the industry completely.
 The world of audit is bigger than the one firm you currently work for.

-Learning & development – Auditors spend time meeting with company directors, attending regular site visits, and learning about the company’s background and sector.
-This diverse knowledge of how the business carries out their day-to-day activities helps auditors get to grips with the company they’re auditing, furthering their all-round business acumen.
-The chance to meet with ‘leaders’ of almost every sector is also helpful if you see yourself moving into industry one day.
+Auditors spend time meeting with company directors, attending regular site visits, and learning about the company’s background and sector.
+This diverse knowledge of how the business carries out its day-to-day activities helps auditors get to grips with the company they’re auditing, furthering their all-around business acumen.
+The chance to meet with ‘leaders’ of almost every sector is also helpful if you see yourself moving into the industry one day.

-Predictability – Many of the audits that firms are instructed on are annual audits that are timetabled into the diary.
+Many of the audits that firms are instructed on are annual audits that are timetabled in the diary.
 You know ahead of time that, in April, you’ll be visiting so&so in Bristol and in May, so&so in Central London.
 This predictability means that your life can have a routine; you can plan your family holidays around these and you are prepared for the busy seasons.

-Colleagues – Audit is a very team-based role.
+Audit is a very team-based role.
 With daily interactions with senior colleagues, there’s the opportunity to learn a lot on the job, there’s also the chance to teach and mentor junior colleagues.
-In order to hit the deadlines necessary to complete a timely audit, working together as a team in a collaborative way is crucial.
+To hit the deadlines necessary to complete a timely audit, working together as a team in a collaborative way is crucial.
 Therefore, strong bonds & friendships are often formed amongst auditors.

-Job Security – Of all the areas of accounting, audit is probably the most stable and secure service line.
-With audits being a legal requirement for most and that not looking to change soon,, you can be safe in the knowledge that you and your family will be secure for life.
+Of all the areas of accounting, audit is probably the most stable and secure service line.
+With audits being a legal requirement for most and not looking to change soon, you can be safe in the knowledge that you and your family will be secure for life.
 If you’re looking to expand your family, buy a second home or simply want to be safe from the effects of Brexit – audit is the specialism for you.

 When considering which firm to embark on your audit career with, there are some key factors to consider…

-Work-life balance – Generally speaking, auditors are out of the office and on-site with clients.
-This means that you can generally manage your day – arriving 15 minutes later and leaving 45 minutes earlier to avoid the traffic become options that you don’t have in a role where you’re chained to your desk.
+Generally speaking, auditors are out of the office and on-site with clients.
+This means that you can generally manage your day.
+Arriving 15 minutes later and leaving 45 minutes earlier to avoid the traffic become options that you don’t have in a role where you’re chained to your desk.
 When you’re not at a client’s site, much of the work auditors do can be done remotely, so working from home can be a reality.

-Travel Time – Travelling away from home is not for everyone.
-The bigger firms will even expect some travel abroad; overnight stay aways are common in all types of firms.
+Travelling away from home is not for everyone.
+The bigger firms will even expect some travel abroad; overnight stayaways are common in all types of firms.
 The amount of this depends on the size of your firm and the spread of their clients across the country.
 If you like travelling across the world – the bigger firms are for you.

-Overtime – We live in a day and age where overtime is a reality, you can’t get away from this in too many industries and audit is no different.
+We live in a day and age where overtime is a reality.
+You can’t get away from this in too many industries and audit is no different.
 The key thing is that, if you’re doing overtime, it’s important to be valued for it.
 Are you being paid for the extra hours?
 Or getting time off in lieu?
 I only know one top 10 firm that offers unrestricted paid overtime – it’s a rarity.

-Timings – A lot of the bugbears with audit are very dependent on your level.
+A lot of the bugbears with audit are very dependent on your level.
 As you progress up the ranks, audit becomes less transactional and more focused on being a technical advisor and reviewer.
-You won’t actually be doing the audit for the entirety of your career.
+You won’t be doing the audit for the entirety of your career.

 If you decide to move on from audit, here are some potential avenues to go down: